FREQUENTLY ASKED QUESTIONS

 And only as long as the commander is revealed and the information has been publicly trackable.
 Like casting your commander from being exiled face down with Jacob Hauken, Inspector will have you pay the commander tax, as it is reveald when put on the stack and the information of its commander nature is public from game start to all players.

-Hidden information prevents this: for instance being a morph, a manifest, or being exiled face-down is OK and will work (using rule 903.3 of Magic The Gathering Comprehensive Rules), except when players are unable to track the information, like using abilities from Shared Fate or Gonti, Lord of Luxury, for instance, but also via Thief Of Sanity after a library being shuffled without choosing to apply rule 903.9b of Magic The Gathering Comprehensive Rules, letting the commander card(s) into its owner's library).
-In that case, the card loses its commander nature (which means background cards won't affect it, for instance, as opponents may not be able to track that they are a commander).
+Hidden information prevents this: for instance being a morph, a manifest, or being exiled face-down is OK and will work (using rule 903.3 of Magic The Gathering Comprehensive Rules), except when players are unable to track the information, like using abilities from Shared Fate or Gonti, Lord of Luxury, for instance, but also via Thief Of Sanity, manifest dread ability, or after a library being shuffled without choosing to apply rule 903.9b of Magic The Gathering Comprehensive Rules, letting the commander card(s) into its owner's library).
+In that case, the card loses its commander nature (which means background cards won't affect it, for instance, as opponents may not be able to track that they are a commander) until information becomes publicly trackable again.

-This applies regardless of the type and number of commander cards (backgrounds, partners, friends forever, etc.), and even when moving the mentioned cards to private yet known location, like bottom or top (like choosing one of them using Worldly Tutor, for instance).
+This applies regardless of the type and number of commander cards (background, partner, friends forever, etc.), and even when moving the mentioned cards to private yet known location, like bottom or top (like choosing one of them using Worldly Tutor, for instance).

-If a commander subject to hidden information would go to exile (being revealed as normal), to hand (being drawn), to library again (like when resolving cards like Brainstorm) or to the graveyard (through abilities such as surveil), its owner may apply rule 903.9a or 903.9b from the Magic The Gathering Comprehensive Rules by revealing the card before taking the action.
-For instance, a player having a commander among their top 3 cards may resolve Brainstorm choosing to draw two cards, putting their commander back to the command zone, then putting two cards from their hand on top of their library.
+If a commander subject to hidden information would go to exile (being revealed as normal), to hand (being drawn), to library again (like when resolving cards like Brainstorm) or to the graveyard (through abilities such as surveil), its owner may apply rule 903.9a or 903.9b from the Magic The Gathering Comprehensive Rules by revealing the card before taking the action, otherwise, they cannot.

 See rule 903.3 in the Magic The Gathering Comprehensive Rules: